-Under the direction of the Director, Office of Equity and Inclusion, and with considerable discretion, investigates claims of discrimination and/or harassment lodged by students, employees, faculty and others associated with the college.
+Under the direction of the Chief Diversity Officer, and with considerable discretion, investigates claims of discrimination and/or harassment lodged by students, employees, faculty and others associated with the college.

-The Equity & Affirmative Action Investigator performs professional level work for the Office of Equity and Inclusion with a significant degree of latitude and independent judgment in carrying out job responsibilities.
+The Equity Investigator performs professional level work for the Office of Equity and Inclusion with a significant degree of latitude and independent judgment in carrying out job responsibilities.

 TYPICAL DUTIES AND RESPONSIBILITIES

 - Conducts investigations of Equal Employment Opportunity, Affirmative Action and Americans with Disabilities Act related complaints to determine whether federal, state or local rules, policies or regulations were violated.

 - Interviews complainants, respondents, witnesses, and other individuals, including conducting site visits; reviews records of past practices.

 - Corresponds with deans and managers, and/or appropriate personnel to obtain needed information; analyzes information and data obtained from investigations to determine validity.

 - Mediates and utilizes alternative resolution and problem solving processes to resolve internal organizational complaints and claims; prepares and submits fact-finding reports and makes recommendations on appropriate resolution of claims.

 - Assists and provides guidance to employees in completing complaint forms; explains complaint investigation processes and procedures.